Adamtaranto/TIRmite/README.md

 * [License](#license)

-# About Mapmite
+# About TIRmite

-Mapmite will use profile-HMM models of Terminal Inverted Repeats (TIRs) for genome-wide annotation of TIR families.
+TIRmite will use profile-HMM models of Terminal Inverted Repeats (TIRs) for genome-wide annotation of TIR families.
 These can be provided by the user or built from aligned TIRs oriented as 5' outer edge --> 3' inner edge.